499602D2/tg-launchbot/readme.md

 		- [x] Edge-case: preserve behavior of only showing subscribed launches?
 			- [ ] Allow to be configured in settings...?
 (Pretty easy to do)
 				- [ ] "Command settings"?
 Under "Other settings"?
+		- [x] Warn users if they have no notification times enables
 		- [ ] Reuse information
 		- [x] Re-add "you will be notified of this launch"
 	- [x] /schedule